-CONSENT OF ERNST & YOUNG LLP, INDEPENDENT AUDITORS We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-3) and related Prospectus of Cypros Pharmaceutical Corporation for the registration of shares of its common stock and to the incorporation by reference therein of our report dated August 26, 1996, with respect to the financial statements of Cypros Pharmaceutical Corporation included in its Annual Report (Form 10-K) for the year ended July 31, 1996, filed with the Securities and Exchange Commission.
-ERNST & YOUNG LLP San Diego, California December 4, 1996
+CONSENT OF ERNST & YOUNG LLP, INDEPENDENT AUDITORS

+[We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-3) and related Prospectus of Cypros Pharmaceutical Corporation for the registration of shares of its common stock and to the incorporation by reference therein of our report dated August 26, 1996, except for Note 4 as to which the date is August 26, 1997, with respect to the financial statements of Cypros Pharmaceutical Corporation included in its Annual Report (Form 10-K) for the year ended July 31, 1996, as amended, as filed on Form 10-K/A filed with the Securities and Exchange Commission.]

+ERNST & YOUNG LLP (Signature) San Diego, California [August 29, 1997]